-A Berserker would be a member of the bear cult and call on bear spirits to assist them in battle or hunts.
+A Berserker would be a member of the bear cult and call on bears to assist them in action or hunts.

-They would fight and hunt in a trance-like state, full of primal fury.
+They would train and hunt in a trance-like state, full of primal fury.

-A Berserker tattoo may represent your admiration for these warriors or a desire to get in touch with your primal instincts.
+A Berserker tattoo may represent your admiration for these people or a desire to get in touch with your primal instincts.

-The Ulfhednar were the members of the wolf cult.
+The Ulfhednar were members of the wolf cult.

-They would perform rituals to get in touch with the wolf’s essence and were so ferocious they may have inspired werewolf folklore.
+They would perform rituals to get in touch with the wolf’s essence and were so wild they may have inspired werewolf folklore.

-It is said that these warriors would have dyed their skin black to better identify with the wolf spirit.
+It is said that these people would have dyed their skin black to better identify with the wolf image.

-That may be a radical approach, but an Ulfhednar tattoo may do the trick for you.
+That may be a different approach, but an Ulfhednar tattoo may do the trick for you.

-The Svinfylking, or boar warriors, would ritualize to get in touch with the spirit of a wild boar.
+The Svinfylking, or Viking boar, would ritualize to get in touch with the spirit of a wild boar.

-While the bears and wolves served Odin, the Svinfylking are related to fertility gods Freyr and Freyja.
+While the bears and wolves served Odin, the Svinfylking are related to Freyr and Freyja.

-They had their own unique battle formation that resembled a boar’s head.
+They had their own unique martial formation that resembled a boar’s head.

-If you’re looking for a unique way to pay homage to the Viking warriors, a boar warrior tattoo would be an original choice.
+If you’re looking for a unique way to pay homage to the Vikings, a Viking boar tattoo would be an original choice.

 Shield Maiden Tattoos